jamii/zest/docs/syntax.md

 b = 1
 a /b

-Parse error: expected space or newline, found zest.TokenData.name At 3:4: a /b
+Parse error: expected space or newline, found sir.TokenData.name At 3:4: a /b
     ^